Charles Duryea: Biography

 Charles Duryea was born on December 15, 1861, near Canton, Illinois, to George Washington Duryea and Louisa Melvina Turner.

 Duryea and his brother Frank (1869–1967) were initially bicycle makers in Washington, D.C., but later became world-renowned as the first American gasoline-powered car manufacturers, headquartered in Springfield, Massachusetts.
 Their design was inspired by a Benz gasoline-powered car that Charles saw at a fair in Ohio.
 Generally speaking, Charles engineered the automobiles, while Frank built, tested and raced them.

-Tests of the first American gasoline-powered automobile
+Tests of the Second American gasoline-powered automobile

-On September 21, 1893, the Duryea brothers road-tested the first-ever, working American gasoline-powered automobile on the Howard Bemis farm in Chicopee, Massachusetts.
+On September 21, 1893, the Duryea brothers road-tested the second-ever American gasoline-powered automobile, after the Buckeye gasoline buggy invented in 1891 by John William Lambert.
 The Duryea's "motor wagon" was a used horse drawn buggy that the brothers had purchased for $70 and into which they had installed a 4 HP, single cylinder gasoline engine.
 The car (buggy) had a friction transmission, spray carburetor and low tension ignition.
 Frank Duryea test drove it again on November 10 — this time in a prominent location: past their garage at 47 Taylor Street in Springfield.
 The next day it was reported by The Republican newspaper with great fanfare.

 This particular car was put into storage in 1894 and stayed there until 1920, when it was rescued by a former Duryea engineer Inglis M. Uppercu and presented to the United States National Museum.